Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson3.md

 * Owner - Deployer of the protocol, has the power to change the wallet address to which fees are sent through the changeFeeAddress function.
 * Player - Participant of the raffle, has the power to enter the raffle with the enterRaffle function and refund value through refund function.

+- There are no _known_ issues.
+Hehe.

+### Wrap Up
+- Things are looking great so far, the protocol has provided us with lots of documentation to get started with.
+We've even spotted an oddity already.

+In the next lesson we'll begin using our tools to spot vulnerabilities before we even start.